 A child's milestones are always exciting.
 When they're a baby, even the smallest new development can be cause for giddy celebration and happy tears.
 Sure, holding up your own head up may not seem like a big deal

 to you, but to a parent who has watched their infant just kinda lie there like a bump on a log for however many weeks, even this is interesting.
 However, the milestones I couldn't wait for my baby to reach the most were not often those you could find in a baby book.
 For first-time parents in particular, milestones can often be a source of excitement and anxiety.
 "The book says they should start rolling over soon, but they aren't rolling over.
 Is everything OK?
 Should I call the pediatrician?
 Are they going to need physical therapy?
 Is this because I accidentally had a beer before I found out I was pregnant.
 I am failing!"
 But what you tend to learn (usually pretty quickly, in the grand scheme of things) is that every child is different and the swathe of normal is actually pretty huge.

 milestones that have meant the most to me are ones I didn't see coming and I didn't realize had passed until after they had been the new normal for a while.
 The following are some of the milestones my babies (and I use this term fairly loosely, but that's OK because they're always our babies, right?) hit that I may not have even realized I wanted until I was staring them in the face.
 Sleeping Through The Night

 going to bed and not waking up to eat or be rocked or whatever.
 (Fortunately my house has moved past that.)
 I'm still waiting for the day when I won't wake up in the middle of the night to find a small, back-lit child staring at me eerily.
 It's unsettling AF, people.
 Those two are damn ninjas and I never hear them coming.
 Unfortunately, there's no real sense that it's going to be stopping any time soon.
 Not Needing 100 Extra Outfits Everywhere They Go

 technically need a spare, but you absolutely have to bring one because, rest assured, if you dare to venture out of the house without that's when your child will have a blowout of Biblical proportions.
 I honestly don't think I could tell you when either of my children hit this milestone, but when I realized it had happened I was elated.
+Burping Without Assistance

 When you consider all the complex, intricate, interconnected systems a newborn infant has in place that enable them to survive outside of the womb, they seem almost miraculous.
 When you consider that

 It's not a big deal, but it's still sort of like you don't really have a set time when you know it stops being important for you to try to help them in their digestion.
 Eventually it just sort of happens and it frees up precious seconds of time.